erin-rtfm/Deeni/Curriculum/Chapter 0 -- Introduction and Basics/Sounds and Spelling.md

 ### Glottal Stops

+A glottal stop is when you bring your vocal chords together to stop sound, then if followed by another syllable, you bring them apart again to make a new sound.
+For example, when you say "uh-oh", between the "uh" and "oh", you close your throat to stop the first sound, and then open your throat to make the second sound.

+(Add information on how this is used in Deeni)

 ## Consonants
 | Deeni letter | Sound | Example | Sound Clip |
 | --- | --- | --- | --- |